SoftwareAG/c8y-docs/content/edge/installation-bundle/accessing-platform.md

 The Edge appliance login screen appears.
 Log in with your credentials created during the installation.

 {{< c8y-admon-important >}}
 Make sure that the address bar of your browser shows a lock icon.
-The lock icon indicates that you are using a secure connection and that you are indeed connected to the {{< product-c8y-iot >}} platform.
+The lock icon indicates that you are using a secure connection and that you are indeed connected to the Edge appliance.
 {{< /c8y-admon-important >}}

 If you are logging in for the first time, you will see a cookie banner at the bottom:

 <img src="/images/users-guide/getting-started/getting-started-cookie-banner.png" alt="Login prompt">
 <br>

 {{< c8y-admon-info >}}
-The cookie banner is turned on by default on the {{< product-c8y-iot >}} public cloud instances.
-For on-premise instances, this feature can be configured, see [{{< enterprise-tenant >}} > Customizing your platform > Branding](/users-guide/enterprise-tenant/#branding).
+The cookie banner is turned on by default on the Edge appliance instances.
+This feature can be configured, see [{{< enterprise-tenant >}} > Customizing your platform > Branding](/users-guide/enterprise-tenant/#branding).
 {{< /c8y-admon-info >}}

 * Click **Agree and Proceed** to accept the default cookie settings (required and functional cookies enabled).